 - Some stupas have Buddhist and Hindu motifs

-It is extremely important to be modest when visiting the temples in Thailand.
+It is extremely important to be modest when visiting the temples.
 Our tour guide suggested we avoid wearing “Bow Wow” clothing (when you bow, the people say ‘wow’).
-Stay away from clothes that don’t cover your knees, shoulders and midsection.
-Hats aren’t permitted either.
+Stay away from clothes that don’t cover your knees, shoulders, and midsection.
 Depending on their discretion, you may need to rent clothing.
 When visiting the Royal Summer Palace, I wore a maxi dress, but they determined it was ‘too sexy’, so I rented a wrap skirt and top for 500 Thai Baht.

 When visiting temples in Thailand, there are a number of times where you need to take your shoes off.
 Shoes aren’t monitored by security so wear inexpensive shoes or sandals in case of theft.